kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 ![tmux-example]({{ site.url }}/assets/img/tmux-example.gif)

-Ever lost your internet connection while `ssh`ing into a remote host?

-If your terminal closed right now, your shells (and any programs running said shells) would be terminated.
+Ever have a terminal die or lose an `ssh` connection while doing something important?

-But if you were using `tmux`, your shells and programs would still be running.
+If you were using `tmux`, your shells and programs would still be running.

 You also get cool tabs, screen splitting and a stupid bar with a clock on it!